-In the past weeks, we have discussed types of burrs and the many methods of removal.
-We took a deeper dive last week into high-pressure water jet deburring – and today we’re taking a look at mechanical hard tool deburring.
+In the past weeks, we have discussed types of burrs and the many methods of removal and today we’re taking a look at mechanical hard tool deburring.

 Mechanical deburring employs cutting, grinding, milling, or brushing tools to remove burrs through direct contact.
 It is ideal when burrs are simply too heavy or strong to remove with other methods.